myrrlyn/apocrypha.es/priv/archive/1tgmsd.md

 What of the two first Quotes, don’t they contradict?
-Well the Book of the Dragonborn, is written in the Point of View of a Prior studying the Dragonborn, also note that she states "it is beyond our understanding exactly how and why it is bestowed."
+Well the Book of the Dragonborn, is written in the Point of View of a Prior studying the Dragonborn, also note that she states “it is beyond our understanding exactly how and why it is bestowed.”
 Her theory is just that, a theory, subjected to debate, argumentative, and dubious.
 Though the Dragonborn are blessed by Akatosh, what of Miraak?
 Surely good old Allegiance Guide was a devout follower of Akatosh who prayed at the chapel right?
 Probably not.
-My theory regarding Miraak is he *was* a Dragon Priest, and Dragons are creations of Akatosh, and he also did have access to Apocrypha were almost all knowledge is stored.
+My theory regarding Miraak is he _was_ a Dragon Priest, and Dragons are creations of Akatosh, and he also did have access to Apocrypha were almost all knowledge is stored.
 (Those damned Skaal!)
 He could have found a way to somehow become Dragonborn, possibly not via Akatosh’s blessing.
 Exactly how is anyone’s guess.
 And this in-universe explanation doesn’t have to contradict with Todd Howard’s words (If you don’t know who he is, he’s the Wahlaan) since they can actually support each other in